mitkox/AzureTerraformWorkshop/challenges/01-connectingtoazure/README.md

 }
 ```

-Save the file an exit.
+Save the filees an exit.
 This will create a simple Resource Group and allow you to walk through the Terraform Workflow however you can see the format is not properly set as you would on a JSON file, you could edit it your self or run the command **terraform fmt**.

 Verify format: